mnwhite/LatentHealthLite/README.md

 ## Basics

-This repository contains a few short scripts that allow other researchers to quickly and easily incorporate the results of the paper into their own work.
-There are two primary use cases for the code provided here:
+This repository contains a few small scripts that allow other researchers to quickly and easily incorporate the results of the paper into their own work.
+The code can be downloaded in a zip file by clicking the green **Code** button on the main repository page, then unpacked into any working directory.
+There are two primary use cases for the code provided:

 1. To construct a discretized latent health process that can be imported into a structural model, possibly replacing SRHS as the representation of health.